In radiotechnique I prefer to do wireless morse telegraphy (CW).

-The CW characters can be divided into 4 groups (letter, digits, punctuation mark, road sign).
+The CW characters can be divided into groups: letter, digits, punctuation marks, other signs.
 Beside the international CW characters there are some additional characters or also whole alphabets for some languages still.
-These were not inserted however into the available enumeration.
+These were not inserted however into the available enumeration of international CW characters.

 The type of operation CW revives only correctly by the abbreviations used therein.
-To form CW signals fast and to recognize these characters is only one part, a liquid handling during a QSOs is another.
+To form CW signals fast and to recognize these characters is only one part, a liquid handling during a QSO's is another.
 It's also possible to handle a whole QSO in the plain text, however it's faster to use the usual, internationally understandable abbreviations and to omitting fillers.
-If you start with CW, you will know only few abbreviations, which you use during a QSOs.
+If you start with CW, you will know only few abbreviations, which you use during a QSO's.
 However it will become from QSO to QSO more and more.
-I do not use also all contractions specified here constantly during the QSOs.
+I do not use also all contractions specified here constantly during the QSO's.
 If necessary during a QSO I take a quick glance at a ready-beindg list (hi).
-The available list does not lay a claim on completeness.
+The available list of CW abbreviations does not lay a claim on completeness.

 CW rate and PARIS standard

 The individual characters of the CW alphabet are partially differently long.
 Thus it is not so easily possible to indicate for any text a certain CW rate.
 In order to eliminate this problem, one agreed for the calculation of the CW rate on a reference word.
 This word is called PARIS.